 Example: If your trip is India-Brazil-Argentina-Chile-India and you are applying for Chile visa.
 It would be easier to just show an itinerary India-Chile-India for your Chile visa.
 You can do the same thing for your Brazil visa by showing an itinerary India-Brazil-India.

-Personal Experience: For my Malaysia eVisa, I have uploaded the flight tickets for in and out of Malaysia.
-My flight tickets were Vietnam–Malaysia–India.
-The consulate did not approve my visa instead asked me to upload the flight tickets for the complete Itinerary, that is India–Vietnam–Malaysia–India.
-I have uploaded the complete itinerary after.
+For my Malaysia eVisa, I have uploaded the flight tickets for in and out of Malaysia.
+My flight tickets were Vietnam-Malaysia-India.
+The consulate did not approve my visa instead asked me to upload the flight tickets for the complete Itinerary, that is India-Vietnam-Malaysia-India.
+I had to then upload my complete itinerary.
 My visa was eventually approved.
 I could have saved time by uploading the complete itinerary upfront.

 Similarly, a friend of mine has a residence permit in Australia.
 For his Malaysia eVisa, he showed his India-Malaysia-Australia itinerary.
 He was asked to upload the full itinerary, that is India-Malaysia-Australia-India.

 He had to convince the consulate that he will be staying permanently in Australia as he has a residence permit.
 He could have avoided the unnecessary back and forth communication and a trip to the consulate by just uploading a complete itinerary upfront.

 04. Showing a long itinerary

 Always show a short itinerary.
 An itinerary of 15 days or less is more realistic.
 Anything longer than 15 days may raise questions such as why you would need that many days.

 If you show a long itinerary, you may be asked for additional proofs such as leave approval letter, no objection letter from your employer or proof of additional funds in your bank.